 “Be perfect as your Heavenly Father is perfect.”
-Those words, spoken by Jesus as reported in the Gospels, are truly a nightmare to perfectionists.
+These words spoken by Jesus as reported in the Gospels are truly a nightmare to perfectionists.
 Yes, there are people who are “wired” for perfection and when we do not achieve it, we become extremely agitated.
-Not only do perfectionists expect nothing by the best from themselves, they often expect it from all those around them as well.
+Not only do perfectionists expect nothing but the very best from themselves, they often expect it from all those around them as well.
 It makes for a very frustrating life.

 There will be a day when we are perfect.
 That day will come when we die and are admitted to the Kingdom.
 At that moment, all that is within us will be perfected, as our Heavenly Father is perfect.
 While on this earth, however, it is not something that will ever happen.
 That is because we are in imperfect bodies on an imperfect world.
 Perfection does not belong to our flawed human nature.
 It belongs to God.